 How to Apply

 First, complete the pre-application.
-Receipt of applications by Feb.
-1 allows for a July 1 start date.
-However, we encourage applicants to consider applying at least a year in advance.
+Applications are reviewed on a monthly basis.
+However, we encourage applicants to consider applying at least 6 months in advance of their preferred start date.

 Upon being accepted into the fellowship program, new fellows are required to submit an online application to and enroll in TGS so they are able to register for didactic courses during the fellowship.